This Best Grilled Veggie Burger recipe was created in partnership with Kroger. All opinions are our own.

 - Rice: In this grilled veggie burger recipe, we’ve used rice to make a firm texture.
 It also helps the visual appeal.

 - Walnuts: Walnuts create a firm texture and add protein.

 - Chickpeas (garbanzo beans): Chickpeas are main veggie here; we mash them with a fork to keep some of their texture as well.

 - Flour: The flour acts as a binder to hold everything together.
 You can use any type of flour, including gluten free flour if desired.

-- Egg White: We tried to make this recipe vegan, but unfortunately it needed another binder!
+- Egg White: We tried to make this veggie burger recipe vegan, but unfortunately it needed another binder to hold it all together!
 Egg white is the final secret ingredient to keep everything held together.
-(If you’re adventurous and want to try a vegan sub like flax egg, do so at your own risk!)
+(Feel free to try a flax egg — and let us know how it goes!)